Tom1507/DSA-LAB_Projects/Tetris_Readme.md

    - `A` - Move left
    - `D` - Move right
    - `S` - Move down faster
-   - `Enter` - End the game
+   - `Q` - End the game
 3. Try to fit the tetrominoes to complete horizontal lines.
 4. Each completed line increases your score.
-5. As your score increases, the game speeds up.
-6. The game ends when a new shape cannot be placed without collision.
+5. The game ends when a new shape cannot be placed without collision.

 ## Requirements
 - C++ compiler (G++ recommended)